abusuioc/from-gms-to-hms/README.md

 - a single resulting binary to upload to both GP and AG
 - a natural upgrade path in AG - once the already published GMS-only binary (discussed at [step 3](#how-to-distribute-the-app-only-on-gms-powered-devices)) receives support for HMS
-- allows the use of location and maps wrappers (more about that [later](#wrappers)) which instantly add equivalent HMS support to already existent GMS code
+- allows the use of wrappers (more about that [later](#wrappers)) which instantly add equivalent HMS support to already existent GMS code